No kissing or hugging, watchdog advises Russians amid virus fears

-Russia, which has no confirmed cases of the coronavirus but has close ties with its southeastern neighbour, has imposed border restrictions to prevent its spread.
+Russia, which has no confirmed cases of the coronavirus but has close ties with its southeastern neighbor, has imposed border restrictions to prevent its spread.

 Rospotrebnadzor, the state watchdog, told Russian businesses that employ Chinese nationals to extend their holidays until further notice if the employees are already on leave in China.